kubecost/docs/using-kubecost/navigating-the-kubecost-ui/external-costs.md

 See Datadog's [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/) for help finding your API and application key values.

-At a minimum, the following values are needed:
+At a minimum, the following values are required to be applied to your *values.yaml* file:

 ```yaml
 kubecostModel: